rapid7/insightconnect-workflows/workflows/Deploy_Patch_With_BigFix_From_Slack/help.md

 Both the `patch` and `target` parameters must be specified in order to run the workflow successfully.
 This workflow does not support deploying multiple patches to a single target or a single patch to multiple targets.

 The workflow will post status updates throughout execution.
-When complete, it will post a link to the resulting Action in BigFix.
+When complete, it will post a link to the resulting Action in HCL BigFix.

 ## Technical Details